flyin-squirrel/makehashed/README.md

 `-s` or `--save` is optional and stores the hash in a file named hash.txt,
 `-c` or `--compare` is optional and compares the hash with the stored hashes in hash.txt.

-Note: The -s and -c options are mutually exclusive.
+**Note**: The -s and -c options are mutually exclusive.
 Only one can be used at a time.

 Example:
 	```